asrcpq/eyhv/README.md

 ## Key features

-* High speed and high fault tolerance(of player performance).
-Player's performance is evaluated by final global difficulty at death.
+* High speed and high fault tolerance of player performance, which is evaluated by final global difficulty at death.

-* Minimalist design(game mechanism and design style):
-No bombs, drop items, etc.
+* Minimalist design: No bombs, drop items, etc.

 * Randomly generated and reproducible(by seed number) stages.
 Game replay is automatically saved.